FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/compliance.md

 # FOCUS Compliance

 The FOCUS specification is designed to assist FinOps practitioners in performing common FinOps capabilities by utilizing a standardized set of instructions, regardless of the billing data generator.
 It does so by establishing compliance criteria that account for provider-level variances in the cost and usage datasets providers produce.
-This section outlines the different levels of compliance a FOCUS dataset can support providers may implement.
-Compliance (and compliance level) pertains to the full dataset only and cannot be achieved if part of a dataset is excluded.
+This section outlines the multiple levels of compliance a FOCUS dataset can satisfy to support these variances.

 ## Differences in Cost and Usage Datasets